-This course links topics to show how human intervention affects the environment and how people adapt and lessen the effects of processes on their environment, studying how it varies from place to place depending on people's resources, technology, and culture.
+This course links relevant topics to show how human intervention affects the environment and how people adapt and lessen the effects of processes on their environment, studying how it varies from place to place depending on people's resources, technology, and culture.

-The course is assessed at the end of year 13 in form of 3 exams and 1 piece of coursework.
-You will have to undertake 1 day of fieldwork independently at the end of year 12 to complete the coursework.
+The course is assessed at the end of year 13 in the form of 3 exams and 1 piece of coursework.